-For many firms SM&CR created a step change in personal accountability, causing a potential headache - especially when dealing with those who've never had accountability before.
+SMCR created a step-change in personal accountability, causing a headache, especially when dealing with those who've never been accountable before.

 Imagine if you work for an insurance company, a broker or an asset manager, as an administrator.
 One day, you’re asked to attend a training session in which you’re told that you could be liable to face action from the FCA for any misdeeds.
 How would you react?